loicknuchel/schema-viz/README.md

 Elm folders are `src` for sources, `tests` for tests and `public` for static assets.

+When developing, please enable git hooks on your machine using: `git config --local core.hooksPath .githooks`

 ### (legacy) Ruby parser

 This tool started as a Ruby parser for the SQL schema, you can still find it under `legacy/ruby` folder.